-But more practically, central government has 'skin in the game' in local elections, as the New Zealand Public Health and Disability Act establishes that these bodies are Crown entities, a fact further reinforced by the appointment of up to four Crown representatives on these bodies.
+But more practically, central government has 'skin in the game' in local elections, as we elect seven of the eleven members of each District Health Board at local elections.
+The New Zealand Public Health and Disability Act establishes that these bodies are Crown entities, a fact further reinforced by the appointment of up to four Crown representatives on these bodies.
 We also note that the level of informal voting in DHB elections is generally far higher than is the case in other local elections (in some areas up to one in ten DHB votes is informal), it appears some voter education is needed.